-- ensure PPE is supplied and worn when handling or using batteries or the electrolyte (acid)
+- PPE when handling or using batteries or the electrolyte (acid)

-- rubber gloves and overalls, or apron protective equipment, must be worn if the battery is cracked or otherwise damaged
+- rubber gloves and overalls, or apron protective equipment, if the battery is cracked or otherwise damaged

-- safety goggles or a face shield should be worn when working on or charging batteries
+- safety goggles or a face shield when working on or charging batteries

-- a respirator should be worn during reclaim operations if the exposure limit for the hazardous gases/materials has been exceeded (refer to SDS for specific electrolyte)
+- a respirator during reclaim operations if the exposure limit for the hazardous gases/materials has been exceeded (refer to SDS for specific electrolyte)

-- wear protective clothing, safety glasses, dust mask and gloves during clean-up of spills.
+- protective clothing, safety glasses, dust mask and gloves during clean-up of spills.

 Consult the SDS for the electrolyte (acid) to determine the correct type of PPE.